About Trego

 Frequently Asked Questions

 To register to vote in Trego, Wisconsin, residents can register online through the Wisconsin Elections Commission's website, by mail, or in person at the Washburn County elections office.
 Wisconsin requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Wisconsin Elections Commission's voter lookup tool.
-For local municipal elections in Trego, contact the Washburn County Clerk's office for schedules and ballot information.
+For local county and state elections (Trego is an unincorporated community in Washburn County and does not hold municipal elections), contact the Washburn County Clerk's office for schedules and ballot information.

 Property records for Trego, Wisconsin are maintained by the Washburn Municipal Assessor's Office and the Washburn County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Washburn County, including parcels in Trego.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Washburn County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Wisconsin counties provide online property record searches through their county websites.
-For in-person requests, visit the Washburn County offices at the county courthouse.
 The Washburn County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Trego, Wisconsin residents are available through both county and state offices.
 The Wisconsin Department of Health Services, Vital Records, located in Madison, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Wisconsin.
 Orders can be placed online, by mail, or in person.
 Locally, the Washburn County Clerk's office issues marriage licenses and maintains marriage records for Washburn County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.